Jeffrey-Ede/Electron-Micrograph-Denoiser/README.md

 # Low-Dose Transmission Electron Micrograph Denoiser

 This repository is for a deep atrous convolutional encoder-decoder trained to remove Poisson noise from low-dose transmission electron micrographs.
-It outperforms existing methods by 24.6% and has a batch size 1 (worst case) inference time of 77.0 ms. More details will be found in a paper published on it soon.
+It outperforms existing methods' average mean squared errors by 24.6% and has a batch size 1 (worst case) inference time of 77.0 ms. More details will be found in a paper published on it soon.

 The repository contains a checkpoint for the fully trained network, a training script `denoiser-multi-gpu.py` and an inference script `denoiser.py`.
 The training script is written for multi-GPU training in a distributed setting and the inference script loads the neural network once for repeated inference.